Chesnaught Best Moveset

 moderate rates for Chesnaught across 2 locations in late-game routes.
 Nothing complicated.
 Check the sorted list below, compare the top few options, and head to whichever is closest.

-We rate Chesnaught B-Tier: a solid choice for the right team.
-At 530 BST, it fits the tank role.
+We rate Chesnaught C-Tier: a situational pick that fills a niche.
+At 530 BST, it fits the hazard setter role.
 Base 122 Defense stands out.

 Chesnaught's biggest threats include Braviary (Flying), Blaziken (Fire), and Weavile (Ice), all carrying super-effective STAB moves.
 Braviary is the most dangerous since Flying moves deal 4x damage.
 Poison, Psychic, and Fairy-type attackers are also a problem.
 With 6 weakness types, most competitive teams carry at least one counter.